Joelgranados/sysctl_dev_rtd/docs/ctltable_void_ptrs.rst

    passing SYSCTL_ZERO to proc_do_ulongvec_minmax results in reading sysctl_vals[0] and sysctl_vals[1].
 Since sysctl_vals[1] is 1 a zero would not
    be accepted (which is what the developer would expect).

+2. extra{1,2} are used as a test variable to decide if checking extra{1,2} is needed.
+In proc_do_ulongvec_minmax these two are first tested for NULLness and then tested for min/max'ness.
+If we want to replace with unsigned long, we first need to make sure that:
+      a.
+The use of extra{1,2} does **not** depend on NULL'ness check!
+We can do this by distinguishing between "normal" and minmax sysctl handlers.
+      b.
+Need to make sure that both values are always set
+      c.
+Create a check to see if there are any "lonley" extra{1,2} assignments.

 Marginal Considertions
 ======================